STARTING A NEW OPTOMETRY ASSOCIATION

 Define what the Income and Expenses of the Association will be

-- Membership Fees – Whether there will be one set cost for all members or different options based on income, size of practice, individual vs. group practice, etc., the fee structure needs to be reflective of the industry
+- Membership Fees – Whether there will be one set cost for all members or different options based on income, size of practice, individual vs. group practice, etc., the fee structure needs to be reflective of the profession

-- Non-Dues Income – This could include sponsorships, grants, registration fees, partnerships with industry partners, contributions from Board Members, etc. and is very important to an association’s bottom line since membership numbers will fluctuate from year to year
+- Non-Membership Income – This could include sponsorships, grants, registration fees, partnerships with industry partners, contributions from Board Members, etc. and is very important to an association’s bottom line since membership numbers will fluctuate from year to year

-Write the Bylaws of the Association
+Write the Bylaws/Constitution of the Association

 - The leadership may examine bylaws of other associations to determine how to draft them.